paglobal/augmented-tabflow/README.md

 - Add reference to video
 - Popups not supported
 - Don't mind errors unless they affect the way you use the extension
+- You can't create any new windows or tabs in the beginning stages of switching to a new session